alanxoc3/alanxoc3.github.io/README.md

 # Alan's Blog
 Originally, I made a webpage with Emacs Org Mode, and a Read the Org theme.
-But it wasn't a blog.
-Also, I'm not the biggest fan of Emacs anyway, so something had to be done.
-I decided to move to Jekyll and GitHub Pages.
-Jekyll is pretty amazing, it allows me to create a blog like a hacker.
-So I can do everything from the command line.
-Also, my blog posts can be in markdown too!
+But it wasn't a blog and I didn't want to use Emacs anymore, so I switched to Jekyll and Github Pages.
+The main benefit is that I can just use markdown for my blog now.

-Checkout my blog here: [alanxoc3.github.io](https://alanxoc3.github.io)
+Check out the blog here: [alanxoc3.github.io](https://alanxoc3.github.io)

+## Credits
 Social media icons from [here](https://www.iconfinder.com/iconsets/social-icons-grey).

 Pico-8 icon vectorized from [lexaloffle](https://www.lexaloffle.com/).